-In particular, in the streaming SQL setting, lateral joins automatically turn your SQL prepared statement queries into what is essentially a streaming, consistent, microservice (minus the hard work).
+In the streaming SQL setting, lateral joins automatically turn your SQL prepared statement queries into what is essentially a streaming, consistent, microservice (minus the hard work).
 You just put your parameter bindings on a data bus, and the answer (and any changes) stream out the other side.

 What's a lateral join?